 Note: Load balancer by Cloudflare is not FREE, and pricing starts at $5 per month.

-- Go to traffic tab and enable load balancing
+- Go to the traffic tab and enable load balancing.

 - Configure the features based on the requirement.
 I am proceeding with minimal configuration.

 If you want requests to be redirected to the nearest location, then you got to enable Geo Routing.

 As you can see, you can get it started from $5 a month with two origin servers and a one-minute health check interval.

 Infrastructure is so affordable now.
 5 years back, can you imagine cloud load balancer for $5?

 This indicates Cloudflare LB is activated and ready to be configured.